Mashpoe/vscode-heck/README.md

 ## Release Notes

-### 0.0.1
+### 0.0.4

-Initial release of Heck for VSCode, basic syntax highlighting.
+Support for escaped newlines for strings